Exploring effects of IMF sampling and SN feedback injection on star formation and metallicity in ultra-faint dwarf galaxies: Numerical methodology

 \subsection{Chemistry, Cooling and UV background}

 We solve the coupled, non-equilibrium rate equations for primordial species ($\rm H, H^{+}, H^{-}, H_{2}, H^{+}_2, He, He^{+}, He^{++}, e^{-}, D, D^{+}$, and HD) at each timestep, accounting for all relevant primordial cooling processes (e.g., H and He collisional ionization, excitation and recombination cooling, bremsstrahlung, inverse Compton cooling, and collisional excitation cooling of $\rm H_{2}$ and HD).
 In addition, we incorporate gas cooling by metal species such as carbon, oxygen, silicon, magnesium, neon, nitrogen, and iron, with cooling rates determined using tables from the photoionization package CLOUDY \citep{Ferland1998}.
+These cooling tables are constructed element by element, rather than using only the total metallicity.
+In our implementation, following \cite{Glover2007}, only carbon, oxygen, and silicon species are included in the metal cooling network, even though we track seven elements (C, N, O, Mg, Si, Ne, and Fe).
 We also consider the photodissociation of molecular hydrogen ($\rm H_{2}$) and deuterated hydrogen (HD) by Lyman-Werner (LW) radiation.
 To give an effect of reionization, we introduce a cosmic UV background (\citealp{Haardt2012}) starting at $z=7$, and linearly increase its strength until $z=6$, which corresponds to the expected completion of cosmic reionization (e.g., \citealp{Gunn1965, Fan2006}).